Whitewater Kayaking in India

 The Shyok River caters to a broad range of skills with both class II/III and class III/IV/V rapids available.
 It offers diverse experiences from peaceful journeys to adrenaline-pumping challenges, set against the backdrop of breathtaking scenery along the Nubhra Valley, making it ideal for both intermediate and advanced paddlers.

-Whitewater Kayaking in Uttarakhand, India
+Whitewater Kayaking in Uttarakhand

 Uttarakhand is home to beautiful class II - IV rivers like Ganga, Bhaghirathi, Alaknanda, Pindar, Tons and more.
 We provide fully guided expeditions from 3 days to 20 days and can cover one or multiple rivers.

-Timing: October to May
+Dates: October to May

 Kayaking on Ganga